Turning towards Edge Computing for Business Transformation

 What is Edge Computing?

-Edge computing refers to decentralizing the processing power of networks, bringing it as close to the source (user) as possible.
+Edge computing refers to decentralizing the processing power of networks, bringing them as close to the source (user) as possible.
 As a result of this arrangement, data doesn’t need to travel across storage networks.
 By doing so, edge computing reduces the backhaul traffic to the central data repository, pacing up data processing by manifolds.

 Why Edge Computing?

-By bringing in ‘decentralization’ to cloud networks, edge computing has added to the many advantages that businesses can reap from data.
+By bringing in ‘decentralization’ to cloud networks, edge computing has added to the many advantages businesses can reap from data.

 For example, disruptions can be limited to only one point in the entire network.
 Consider that there is a cyberattack that leads to a power outage.
 With edge computing, you can curb its impact on only the local applications rather than letting it spread through the entire network.
 That’s just one use case.
 Every industry can benefit tremendously from edge computing.